 The category biomass plantations include many different types of biomass production systems, ranging from the cultivation of conventional food crops to management of tree plantations that are grown in rotations up to several decades.
 The category differs from the forest category in that the production commonly uses agricultural practices, i.e., employing even aged monocultural stands that are subject to fertilizer, pesticide and other inputs.
 Certain boreal forest stands might share some of these features but are despite of this usually included in the forest category.
 The potential biomass supply from dedicated biomass plantations is estimated based on assessments of the availability of land that is suitable for such plantation, and the biomass yields that can be obtained on the available lands.
 Given that surplus agricultural land is commonly identified as the major land resource for the biomass plantations, food sector development is critical.
 The rate of intensification in agriculture is consequently a key aspect because it influences both land availability for biomass plantations (indirectly by determining the land requirements in the food sector) and the biomass yield levels obtained.
-Studies also point to the importance of diets and the food sector's biomass use efficiency in determining land requirements (both cropland and grazing land) for food.19
+Studies also point to the importance of diets and the food sector's biomass use efficiency in determining land requirements (both cropland and grazing land) for food.24

-Most earlier assessments of biomass resource potentials used rather simplistic approaches to estimate the technical potential of biomass plantations, but the continuous development of modelling tools that combine databases containing biophysical information (soil, topography, climate) with analytical representations of relevant crops and agronomic systems and the use of economic and full biogeochemical vegetation models has resulted in improvements over time.20
+Most earlier assessments of biomass resource potentials used rather simplistic approaches to estimate the technical potential of biomass plantations, but the continuous development of modelling tools that combine databases containing biophysical information (soil, topography, climate) with analytical representations of relevant crops and agronomic systems and the use of economic and full biogeo-chemical vegetation models has resulted in improvements over time.

 As an example, Figure 4.4. shows the modelled global land suitability for both lignocellulosic plants and conventional food and feed crops that are suitable as biofuel or biomaterials feedstock (see caption to Figure 4.4 for information about plants included).
 By overlaying spatial data on global land cover derived from best available remote sensing data combined with statistical information and data on protected areas, it is possible to quantify the extent of suitable land for different land cover types.
-A suitability index has been used in order to represent both yield potentials21 and suitability (see caption to Figure 4.4).
+A suitability index has been used in order to represent both yield potentials and suitability (see caption to Figure 4.4).

-18 Elevated CO2 levels in the ambient air stimulate plant growth.
+Elevated CO2 levels in the ambient air stimulate plant growth.
 However, plants grown in conditions where other factors (e.g. limitations of rooting volume, light, temperature) restrict growth may not show a sustained response to elevated CO2.

-19 See, e.g., Wirsenius et al. (2010).
-How much land is needed for global food production under scenarios of dietary changes and livestock productivity increases in 2030?
-Agricultural Systems (2010), doi: 10.1016/j.agsy.2010.07.005
+See, e.g., Wirsenius et al. (2010) How much land is needed for global food production under scenarios of dietary changes and livestock productivity increases in 2030?
+Agricultural Systems 103(9):621-638.

-20 See, e.g., Beringer et al. (2011).
-Bioenergy production potential of global biomass plantations under environmental and agricultural constraints.
-Global Change Biology Bioenergy, doi:10.1111/j.1757-1707.2010.01088.x; Fischer et al., (2009) Fischer, G., E. Hizsnyik, S. Prieler, M. Shah, and H. van Velthuizen (2009).
-Biofuels and Food Security.
-The OPEC Fund for International Development (OFID) and International Institute of Applied Systems Analysis (IIASA), Vienna, Austria, 228 pp
+See, e.g., Beringer et al. (2011) Bioenergy production potential of global biomass plantations under environmental and agricultural constraints.
+Global Change Biology Bioenergy; Fischer et al. (2009) Biofuels and Food Security.
+Vienna, Austria: The OPEC Fund for International Development (OFID) and International Institute of Applied Systems Analysis (IIASA).

-21 Yield potential is the yield obtained when an adapted cultivar (cultivated variety of a plant) is grown with the minimal possible stress that can be achieved with best management practices.
+Yield potential is the yield obtained when an adapted cultivar (cultivated variety of a plant) is grown with the minimal possible stress that can be achieved with best management practices.